-Discover Oshkosh was lucky enough to get a sneak peek of the upcoming Haunted Happenings: Ghost Tours at The Grand Oshkosh.
-This tour highlights both the history of the Grand as well as the many spirit stories that have come about over the 139 years of operation.
+Discover Oshkosh was lucky enough to get a sneak peek of the upcoming Haunted Happenings at The Grand Oshkosh.
+The Ghost tour highlights both the history of the Grand as well as the many spirit stories that have come about over the 140 years of operation.

 History of The Grand